bparanj/coding-skill/_posts/2019-10-03-understanding-onsite-interview-process.md

 - If you get stuck with one approach, try another.
 The interviewer doesn't want to see you struggling to use the wrong approach long after it's clear that it won't work.

+- Even if you can't solve a problem, if you recognize a structure similar to those used in one of the algorithms, you can suggest similar strategies and perhaps get partial credit.

 The questions are designed to be challenging.
 If everyone could solve them, then the employer is not going to be able to judge your proficiency.

 <blockquote class="note">